Entryism: China

 During the Northern Expedition in China, the Chinese Communist Party (CCP) joined the party of the Nationalist Party of China (Kuomintang) for a time (1923–1927), creating the First United Front, but one of the CCP's ideas behind doing so was the possibility of eventually gaining a majority in the Nationalist Party and shaping its policies.
 Eventually, the situation degraded, the Nationalists expelled the Communists from their party, and the Chinese Civil War began.
 The war was paused for a time (1936–1945) to allow for a Second United Front during the Second Sino-Japanese War.
 However, the civil war resumed again and remained active until 1950, after the CCP had won.

 Germany

 In 1967 West German student movement leader Rudi Dutschke coined the slogan "long march through the institutions" as a way to bring about fundamental change in West German society.
+The idea of a "long march through the institutions" became associated with the West German New Left's efforts to bring about social change from within existing institutions.
+Dustchke and others argued that activists could influence society by entering fields such as education, the media and politics, while also building new forms of political and social organization.
+The idea became an important part of the discussions regarding the role of the student movement and the New Left in West Germany during the late 1960s and 1970s.
 As a conservative, government-supporting kind of entryism, the GDR branch of the Communist Party of Germany/Marxists–Leninists was infiltrated by the Stasi.
 In some of the cells there were more IMs than real members.